-Emergency Dentistry– Wethersfield, CT
+Emergency Dentistry – Wethersfield, CT

 Immediate Care for Hurting Smiles

 During a dental emergency, most people’s first instinct is to head to their local ER, where they will likely wait for hours before they are seen by someone with little to no dental training.
 Patients in need of immediate dental care should instead call Wethersfield Dental Group.
-We have the training and equipment to handle urgent dental issues most ERs don’t.
-We’ll be able to see you much, much faster.
+We have the training and equipment to handle urgent dental issues that most ERs don’t.
+Additionally, we’ll be able to see you much, much faster.
 In fact, we’re often able to schedule same-day appointments for emergency patients!

 Why Choose Wethersfield Dental Group for Emergency Dentistry?